bmuscolino/camanjs-rails/README.md

     //= require camanjs/caman.full

-If you want to include an jQuery adapter file, also add the following directive:
+If you want to include an jQuery adapter file, also add the following:

     //= require camanjs/adapters/jquery

-If you want to include a plugin file, also add the following directive:
+If you want to include a plugin file, also add the following:

     //= require camanjs/plugins/<plugin>